-For the convenience of students, Mitchell College provides a full-service Bookstore, located in the Yarnall Athletic Center.
+For the convenience of students, Mitchell College provides a full-service Bookstore.
 The Bookstore carries the required texts for the courses offered and sundries for personal requirements and needs.
 Purchases of books and supplies may be paid by cash, check, money order, MasterCard or Visa.
 In case of withdrawal, the price of books and supplies will not be refunded.